How the permit scheme works

 The permit scheme allows access for householders who use a commercial type vehicle to dispose of their own household waste

-Permits are free for householders and enable HWRC site staff to identify and differentiate householders from tradespersons who are required to pay a charge if they wish to deposit waste.
+Permits are available for householders and enable HWRC site staff to identify and differentiate householders from tradespersons who are required to use our trade waste scheme if they wish to deposit waste.

 - Vehicles needing permits